An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 }

-Here, we add trait bounds to each implementation block and constrained
+We added trait bounds to each implementation block and constrained each

-(an if condition must evaluate to a boolean).
+means that an if’s condition must evaluate to a boolean, both branches

 let e1 = EIf {